filipvabrousek/Exam/JS Exam/9 - Functions.md

 ------------------------------------------------------------------------------------------------------

 # Closures
+- **Closure is when a function can remember and access its lexical scope even when it's invoked outside its lexical scope**

 - B() has lexical scope access to scope of A()
 - after we excute A(), we assign the value it returned (inner B() function) to a variable called F()